Acura RL Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for an Acura RL are $1,178 a year including full coverage.
-Comprehensive costs an estimated $220, collision costs $326, and liability costs around $474.
-Buying just liability costs as low as $522 a year, with insurance for high-risk drivers costing around $2,542.
-Teen drivers pay the highest rates at $4,596 a year or more.
+Average insurance rates for an Acura RL are $1,178 a year with full coverage.
+Comprehensive insurance costs around $220, collision costs $326, and liability insurance is estimated at $474.
+Buying just liability costs approximately $522 a year, with insurance for high-risk drivers costing $2,542 or more.
+Teens receive the highest rates at $4,596 a year or more.

 Average premium for full coverage: $1,178

-Rates are based on $500 physical damage deductibles, 30/60 split liability limits, and includes uninsured/under-insured motorist coverage.
-Estimates are averaged for all 50 U.S. states and for different RL trim levels.
+Full coverage includes $500 physical damage deductibles, 30/60 bodily injury liability limits, and includes both medical and UM/UIM coverage.
+Rates are averaged for all U.S. states and for all RL models.

-For a driver around age 40, Acura RL insurance prices go from as low as $522 for your basic liability-only policy to a much higher rate of $2,542 for a high-risk insurance policy.
+For a 40-year-old driver, prices range go from the low end price of $522 for basic liability insurance to the much higher price of $2,542 for a driver who requires high-risk insurance.

 Use the form below to get customized rates for your location.